$W$ mass in a model with vector-like leptons and $U(1)^\prime$: Model

 \subsection{Couplings at the leading order}

 We show the structures of the coupling matrices at the leading order in $\order{m_\mu/v_\Phi}$.
-Hereafter, we take $\la_e = \la_n = 0$ for simplicity, so that the $Z$ and $W$ boson couplings to the SM leptons do not sizably deviate from the SM values.
-The case of $\la_e, \la_n \ne 0$ are discussed in Appendix~\ref{sec-nonzero}.
+Hereafter, we assume $\la_e, \la_n \sim y_2$, so that the muon mass is explained without fine-tuning, and the $Z$ and $W$ boson couplings to the SM leptons do not sizably deviate from the SM values.
+The formulas with the sub-leading terms are explicitly shown in Appendix~\ref{sec-nonzero}.
 The $\Zp$ couplings are given by

 where

 Here, $c_{e_A}$ and $s_{e_A}$ ($A=L,R$) are the angles to diagonalize the VL mass matrix, defined in Eq.~\eqref{eq-cseLR}.
 These are approximately given by

 for $\eta_{e_A} \ll 1$.
 Those for the neutrino couplings $g^{\Zp}_{\vn_A}$ are given by replacing $s_E \to 0$, $c_E \to1$ and $e_A\to n_A$.
 The isospin parts of the $Z$ and $W$ boson couplings are given by